The 2024-2025 state highway road renewal season in the Manawatū-Whanganui region has wrapped up, with more than 110 lane kilometres* completed.

-We’re scaling up our road renewal programme by increasing the amount of road rebuilds compared to the previous year.
-Road rebuilds are a key priority and they involve removing the existing road surface and road layers and replacing them with new materials to improve the long-term condition and quality of the road.
+We scaled up our road rebuilds this year and increased the amount delivered compared to the previous year.
+Road rebuilds are a key priority and often involve removing the existing road surface and road layers and replacing them with new materials to improve the long-term condition and quality of the road.

 NZTA Journey Planner(external link)